As Ebola grows out of control, WHO pleads for more health workers

 | LONDON/GENEVA

+LONDON/GENEVA (This September 12, 2014 story was refiled to correct the number of local health workers needed to 10,000 in paragraph 7.
+WHO said Chan misspoke.)

-LONDON/GENEVA The number of new Ebola cases in West Africa is growing faster than authorities can manage them, the World Health Organization (WHO) said on Friday, renewing a call for health workers from around the world to go to the region to help.
+The number of new Ebola cases in West Africa is growing faster than authorities can manage them, the World Health Organisation (WHO) said on Friday, renewing a call for health workers from around the world to go to the region to help.

 Sarah Crowe, a spokeswoman for UNICEF, said the U.N. children's agency was using innovative ways to tackle the epidemic, including telling people to "use whatever means they have, such as plastic bags, to cover themselves if they have to deal with sick members of their family".